-MUED 4063 Secondary Vocal Methods (EDUC 4063)

-Designed to prepare students to teach vocal music at the secondary level in public schools.
+MUED 4063 Secondary Vocal Methods (EDUC 4063) 3, Spring Designed to prepare students to teach vocal music at the secondary level in public schools.
 The course includes at least 13 hours of observation in secondary public school programs.
 Prerequisites: admission to Teacher Education Program; junior standing; successful completion of MUTC 1202, MUTC 1212, MUTC 1222, MUTC 1242, MUTC 2212, MUTC 2222, MUTC 2232, MUTC 2242, and MUSC 3412.

-MUED 4081 Choral Literature for Music Education

-Supportive course for MUED 4053 and 4063.
+MUED 4081 1, Spring Choral Literature for Music Education Supportive course for MUED 4053 and 4063.
 Concert planning and survey of choral literature for elementary and secondary level choirs.
 Prerequisite: MUED 4063.
 Additional fee required.

-MUED 4635 Student Teaching Music in the Elementary School (EDUC 4635)

-Directed laboratory experiences in a student teaching practicum.
+MUED 4635 Student Teaching Music in the Elementary School (EDUC 4635) 5, Fall Directed laboratory experiences in a student teaching practicum.
 Prerequisites: admission to Teacher Education and Student Teaching Programs; senior standing; concurrent enrollment in MUED 4081, MUED 4645, EDUC 4162 and EDUC 4722.
 Additional fee required.

-MUED 4645 Student Teaching Music in the Secondary School (EDUC 4645)

-Directed laboratory experiences in a student teaching practicum.
+MUED 4645 Student Teaching Music in the Secondary School (EDUC 4645) 5, Fall Directed laboratory experiences in a student teaching practicum.
 Prerequisites: admission to Teacher Education and Student Teaching Programs; senior standing; concurrent enrollment in MUED 4081, MUED 4635, EDUC 4162 and EDUC 4722.
 Additional fee required.

-MUSIC ORGANIZATION
+MUSIC ORGANIZATION COURSE OFFERINGS

-MUOR 1029 Symphonic Winds Four meetings weekly.
+MUOR 1029 University Band An instrumental performing ensemble composed of both music majors and non-majors.
+Students will perform with the marching band in the Fall and the wind ensemble in the Spring.
+Participation and seating is based on audition.
+These ensembles will present multiple performance each semester including in-state and out-of-state travel.
+This class is repeatable because content changes each time the course is offered.
+Four meetings weekly.
 Members selected by audition.
 Additional fee required.
 0 to 1 MUOR 1039 Bison Jazz Orchestra Three meetings weekly.
 Members selected by audition.
 Additional fee required.
 0 to 1 MUOR 1049 Bison Glee Club (men) Three meetings weekly.
 Members selected by audition.
 Additional fee required.
 0 to 1 MUOR 1059 Bisonette Glee Club (women) Three meetings weekly.
 Members selected by audition.
 0 to 1 MUOR 1069 University Chorale Five meetings weekly.
 Members selected by audition.
 0 to 1 MUOR 1079 Brass Ensemble Meetings arranged.
 Members selected by audition.
 0 to 1 MUOR 1089 Woodwind Ensemble Meetings arranged.
 Members selected by audition.
 0 to 1 MUOR 1109 University Ringers Two meetings weekly.
 Members selected by audition.
 Additional fee required.
-0 to 1 MUOR 1110 Oratorio Chorus O, On I A chorus and orchestra comprised of all music majors assembled for the performance of major choral works.
+0 to 1 MUOR 1110 Oratorio Chorus A chorus and orchestra comprised of all music majors assembled for the performance of major choral works.
 The rehearsal schedule will be published for each performance.
 Additional fee required.
 Demand MUOR 1129 String Ensemble Two meetings weekly.
 Members selected by audition.
 0 to 1 MUOR 1139 OBU/Shawnee Community Orchestra One meeting weekly.
 Members selected by audition.
-0 to 1 MUOR 1159 Bison Jazz Messengers Bison Jazz Messengers is an auditioned jazz combo offering students the opportunity to learn the essentials of small group performance including stylistic and improvisational considerations.
-Members selected by audition.
+0 to 1

+MUOR 1159 Bison Jazz Messengers Bison Jazz Messengers is an auditioned jazz combo offering students the opportunity to learn the essentials of small group performance including stylistic and improvisational considerations Members selected by audition.
 0 to 1 MUOR 1169 Chamber Music This course allows students the opportunity to engage in in-depth performance-based study of selected works of chamber music.
 May be repeated for credit.
-1 MUOR 1999 Topics in Music Organizations A lower-level course in a selected area of Music.
-Not for independent study.
-Demand
+1 MUOR 1999 Topics in Music Organizations A lower-level course in a selected area of Music Not for independent study Demand